Importing home accessories

 Restrictions on chemicals

 Home accessories sometimes contain chemicals that are harmful to your health.
 Think of harmful chemicals found in or on textiles, wood, plastic, glass or ceramics.
 The European law REACH protects people and the environment from the dangers of these substances.
 REACH bans or restricts the use or import of certain harmful chemicals in the EU.
 REACH also has rules for chemicals in products.
-If you have questions about REACH, please contact the REACH Helpdesk (in Dutch).
+If you have questions about REACH, please contact a REACH Helpdesk

 REACH imposes responsibilities on: